aminem0/dwc-owl/README.md

 ## The role of reasoners

+### Introduction

+The benefits and importance of an ontology, and of automated reasoning over that ontology, are often difficult to appreciate in the abstract.
+The value of an ontology does not lie primarily in forcing data into strict schemas, but in making implicit knowledge explicit in a controlled and inspectable way.
+When paired with a reasoner, an ontology provides a mechanism to derive new knowledge that is already logically implied by the data and the modeling choices, without requiring data providers to assert that knowledge manually.

+The following examples illustrate this point using concrete biodiversity data scenarios, derived from actual datasets.
+Each story starts from a deliberately minimal RDF graph that captures only what is explicitly stated.
+The effect of applying a reasoner is then examined, highlighting what additional structure and meaning can be recovered, and why this matters for querying, integration, and reuse.

+### Story 1

 Consider for example the story around the following image:

-![photo of an Antarctic lanternfish](https://zenodo.org/records/14899069/files/AAV3FF_00249_01.JPG)
+![photo of an Antarctic lanternfish](https://zenodo.org/records/14899069/files/AAV3FF_00249_01.JPG) *Image obtained from [the Zenodo record for the BROKE-West dataset](https://doi.org/10.5281/zenodo.14899069).
+Released as public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).*

   The media is a photo of an Antarctic lanternfish (*Electrona antarctica*).
 It is a photo of preserved specimen, not of the fish as it occurred during its capture.
 This fish was identified by a researcher by the name of Anton Van de Putte, who used the book `Fishes of the Southern Ocean` as a taxonomic reference.